Amyloidosis

 There are different types of amyloidosis, including the following:

-• Light chain (AL) amyloidosis : In the United States, this is the most common form of amyloidosis.
-The amyloid proteins that in this situation build up in the tissues are known as light chains.
+• Light chain (AL) amyloidosis: In the United States, this is the most common form of amyloidosis.
+The amyloid proteins that, in this situation, build up in the tissues are known as light chains.
 They may either be light chains of kappa or lambda.
 AL amyloidosis is a plasma cell disease.
 Plasma cells are a type of white blood cell that is responsible for producing immunoglobulins or antibodies that are an infection-fighting type of protein.
 The light chain proteins are misshapen and developed in abundance in AL amyloidosis.
 They are deposited in tissues, and 1 or more organs may be damaged.
-The most common organs affected are the heart, kidneys, nerves, and the gastrointestinal system.
+The most common organs affected are the heart, kidneys, nerves, and gastrointestinal system.
 Since AL amyloidosis is associated with plasma cell protein overproduction, multiple myeloma is related to it.

-It’s not curable Amyloidosis.
+Amyloidosis is not curable.
 Treatment aims to slow the development of amyloid protein and decrease symptoms.

 General treatments